signatur3-git/prompt-gen-marketplace/README.md

 ### Local Development Setup (Recommended)

-**The easiest way to test locally is using Docker Compose**, which automatically sets up PostgreSQL and Redis with the correct schema:
+**The easiest way to test locally is using Docker Compose**, which automatically sets up PostgreSQL and Redis:

 1. **Install dependencies:**